 We love visualizations.
 When done right, they can uncover new patterns in your data that would otherwise remain undetected.
 This is why we try to offer intuative visualizations in Germinate where appropriate.
 Both the data visualizations and the underlying experimental data can be exported for further analysis in a variety of other tools including Helium, Flapjack, CurlyWhirly and R.

 We all have projects that involve different data types.
 No two projects are exactly the same!
 This is why we designed Germinate to cater for the varying needs and circumstances of our users.
 From user interface template styling to full localisation and internationalization support - Germinate has it covered.

 Germinate can export data in a number of formats.
 Depending on the types of data you are storing we provide a variety of ways that you can get your data out of the database.
 These range from plain text format, that can be used to import your data into Excel or R, to more advanced formats for tools like Google Earth, Helium, Mapchart, Strudel and Flapjack.

 We are always looking to increase the functionality of Germinate and would welcome any suggestion on how we can improve our export features to better meet the requirements of the community.

 We have recently published a paper on the Germinate 3 platform.

 Shaw, P.D., Raubach, S., Hearne, S., Dreher, K., Bryan, G., McKenzie, G., Milne, I., Stephen, G. and Marshall, D.F.
 Accepted.
 Germinate 3: Development of a Common Platform to Support the Distribution of Experimental Data on Crop Wild Relatives.
 Crop Science. doi: 10.2135/cropsci2016.09.0814.

-You can get access this paper from here.
+You can get access to this paper from here.